-- 1) Use various measuring device such as Vernier Callipers and Screw Gauge. - 2) Verify the laws of reflection using mirror and the laws of refraction using glass. - 3) Study the magnetic field lines of a Bar magnet. - 4) Verify the Ohm's law and find an unknown resistance using meter bridge. - 5) Understand the relation between length and time period of simple pendulum. - 6) Learn the effect & use of resonance in sonometer. - 7) Determine the coefficient of viscosity of any spherical metallic body. - 8) Understand the relation between volume and pressure of air using Boyle's Law.
+- 1) Use various measuring device such as Vernier Callipers, Screw Gauge and Spherometer. - 2) Understand the law of conservation of energy using simple pendulum. - 3) Learn about the angle of minimum deviation of a glass prism using laws of refraction. - 4) Verify the laws of reflection using mirror and the laws of refraction using glass. - 5) Study the magnetic field lines of a Bar magnet. - 6) Verify the Ohm's law and find an unknown resistance using meter bridge.